NYS Policies and FAQ

 Each player is responsible for the care of his/her music and for bringing it (in its binder) to all rehearsals.
 Music is distributed at the beginning of each concert period.
 There is a $5 fee to replace music after the second rehearsal for each concert.

 The use of cell phones and other electronic devices is not permitted during rehearsals or concerts.
 Anyone found using one will have their cell phone/electronic device confiscated until the end of rehearsal or concert.
 Consequences for habitual cell phone use, disruptive behavior, etc., may include being placed on probation, being seated at the back of a section, or other actions that may be appropriate.

 When joining the program, we ask that students make a commitment to the program and its rehearsal schedule and avoid scheduling other activities during the scheduled orchestra rehearsals and performances.
 Attending rehearsals strengthens the group as an ensemble and enhances the student's experience.
-Although we expect students to commit to attending every rehearsal, we know that there are conflicts that are unavoidable.
+Although we expect students to commit to attending every rehearsal, we know that there are cases such as religious commitments when conflicts are unavoidable.
 Students are allowed a maximum of two (2) absences during each concert rehearsal period.
+Requests for exceptions should be raised in advance to the Executive Director, who may consult with the Executive Committee if needed.
 Please note that there are mandatory rehearsals for each concert period.
 These dates are noted in the rehearsal schedule.
 Absences at mandatory rehearsals may result in the musician not performing in the concert or dismissal from the program.
-Extraordinary circumstances will be reviewed by the Executive Committee.

 Rehearsals start promptly at the time indicated on the schedule.
 Musicians should be fully warmed up and in their seats with their instruments tuned prior to the start of rehearsal.
 Excessive tardiness, at the discretion of the conductor, may affect seating placement or removal from the orchestra.